-The idea of couples sleeping in separate beds, or even separate rooms, is gaining acceptance in the United States.
+And the idea of couples sleeping in separate beds, or even separate rooms, is gaining acceptance in modern times.

-In an October survey of 3,000 Americans on a mattress review site, nearly a third of the respondents said they’d like a “sleep divorce,” where one person sleeps in another room or even out of the house completely.
+A 2019 survey of 3,000 Americans on a mattress review site found nearly a third of the respondents said they’d like a “sleep divorce,” where one person sleeps in another room or even out of the house completely.
 In Georgia, it was 34%.

 And in a 2018 Slumber Cloud survey, nearly half the 2,000 respondents said they would prefer to sleep without their partner, and 19% blamed their partner for their own poor sleep.